Has the 66-Year Riddle to VERTIGO, Hitchcock’s Masterpiece, Finally Been Solved?

 Vertigo — The Casting — Hitch Got Real Lucky

 Vertigo would have been forgotten with any other actress besides Kim Novak.
 It would have become too cerebral for an American movie to grab anyone’s attention.
 In fact, it wasn’t a hit upon release.
-People didn’t understand why the director of the mega hit North by North West (considered the template for future Bond films) would make such a “boring” and “confusing” film with a real “downer” of an ending.
+People didn’t understand why a famed director of exciting hits would make such a “boring” and “confusing” film with a real “downer” of an ending.

 Vera Miles